MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 If the above does not resolve the issue, try these steps:

-1. Backup your Microsoft Authenticator accounts.
+1. Back up your Microsoft Authenticator accounts.
 For more info, see [Back up and recover account credentials using the Microsoft Authenticator app](https://docs.microsoft.com/azure/active-directory/user-help/user-help-auth-app-backup-recovery)
 2. Uninstall the Microsoft Authenticator app.
 3. Uninstall the Power Apps mobile app.
-4. Install Microsoft Authenticator again and add your backup accounts again.
+4. Install Microsoft Authenticator again and add your back up accounts again.
 5. Install the Power Apps mobile app.
 6. Open the Power Apps mobile app and sign in.